lorinkoz/django-pgschemas/docs/advanced.md

 At least one schema is mandatory.
 If it's not provided with the command, either explicitly or via wildcard params, it will be asked interactively, except when the option `--noinput` is passed, in which case the command will fail.

-If `--parallel` is passed, the command will be run asynchronously, spawning multiple threads controlled by the setting `PGSCHEMAS_PARALLEL_MAX_PROCESSES`.
+If `--parallel` is passed, the command will be run asynchronously, spawning multiple threads controlled by the setting `PGSCHEMAS_PARALLEL_MAX_THREADS`.
 This setting defaults to `None`, in which case the number of CPUs will be used.

 By default, schemas that do not exist will be created (although migrations won't be applied).
 This can be bypassed by passing `--no-create-schemas`.